TinhToQuang/myPracticeJavascript/README.md

 # MyJavascript
-This is my excerxise's solution which common for my Javascript job.
+This is my exercise's solution which common for my Javascript job.